-A key challenge remains in how to downscale a regional metaweb towards local network predictions that reflect the spatial variability of interactions.
-Even when the metaweb is known, local networks may vary substantially and differ both amongst themselves and from the metaweb (McLeod et al. 2021), emphasizing the need for methods to generate local, downscaled network predictions.
-A potential limitation to previous downscaling approaches is that they assume interactions are constant across space, which ignores well-documented interaction variability, and masks the effect of environmental conditions on interaction realization (Braga et al. 2019).
-In contrast, recent studies argued that seeing interactions as probabilistic (rather than binary) events allows us to account for their variability in space (Poisot et al. 2016) and that this should also be reflected at the metaweb level (Strydom et al. 2022b).
+Yet, downscaling a regional metaweb towards local network predictions that reflect the spatial variability of interactions remains an important methodological challenge.
+Even when the metaweb is known, local networks have been shown to vary substantially and differ both amongst themselves and from the metaweb (McLeod et al. 2021).
+This emphasizes the need for methods to generate local, downscaled network predictions.
+A potential limitation to previous downscaling approaches is that they assumed interactions are equiprobable across space, which ignores well-documented interaction variability, and masks the effect of environmental conditions on interaction realization (Braga et al. 2019).
+As a consequence, this can overrepresent interactions locally, but also lead to local predicted networks that are more homogeneous than they should.
+In contrast, recent studies argued that seeing interactions as probabilistic (rather than binary) events allows us to account for their variability in space (Poisot et al. 2016) and that this should also be reflected at the metaweb level (Strydom et al. 2023).
 Gravel et al. (2019) introduced a probabilistic framework describing how the metaweb can generate local realizations and showed how it could be used for modelling interaction distributions.
-This approach to downscaling is relevant when combined with in situ observations of interactions and local networks to train interaction models (in this case, with willow-gallerparasitoid networks).
+This approach to downscaling is especially relevant when combined with in situ observations of interactions and local networks to train interaction models.
 However, such data is rarely available across broad spatial extents (Hortal et al. 2015; Poisot et al. 2021; Windsor et al. 2023).
-Spatially replicated interaction data required for such models are especially challenging to document with large food web systems such as European tetrapod and Canadian mammal metawebs (Maiorano et al. 2020; Strydom et al. 2022a), where hundreds of species result in tens of thousands of species pairs that may potentially interact.
+Spatially replicated interaction data required for such models are especially challenging to document with large food web such as European tetrapod and Canadian mammal metawebs (Maiorano et al. 2020; Strydom et al. 2022), where hundreds of species result in tens of thousands of species pairs that may potentially interact, over continental-scale spatial extents.
 We currently lack a downscaling framework that is both probabilistic and can be trained without replicated in situ interaction data.
-Additionally, a probabilistic view can allow propagating uncertainty, which can play a key role in evaluating the quality of the predictions.
+But the lack of in situ interaction data actually constitutes an interesting opportunity: adopting a probabilistic view can allow propagating uncertainty,

 Figure 1 Conceptual figure of the proposed workflow used to downscale the probabilistic metaweb in space.
 The workflow has three components: the data, the localized steps, and the final spatial output.
 The data are composed of spatial data (with information in every cell) and non-spatial data (constant for all of Canada).
 The localized steps use these data and are performed separately in every cell, first at a singlespecies level (using distribution data), then for every species pair (adding interaction data from the metaweb), and finally at the network level by combining the results of all species pairs.
 The final output of the network-level steps contains a downscaled probabilistic metaweb for every cell across the study extent.
+Note that in order to mitigate some of the fine-scale grain in the data, we present most outputs at the ecoregion scale, with pixel-scale maps in supplementary material.

+which can play a key role in evaluating the quality (and expected variability) of the predictions.
 Assessing model uncertainty would enable us to determine to which degree we should trust our predictions and to identify what to do to improve the current knowledge.